 is an example of a random polynomial.
-Different definitions of polynomials $p_j(x)$ give rise to different classes of random polynomials.
-Some classes of random polynomials which are objects of much interest in probability theory and have attracted research attention in mathematical physics include \begin{enumerate} \item Kac polynomials in which $p_j(x)=x^j$; and more generally, hyperbolic polynomials in which $p_j(x)= \sqrt{\frac{L(L+1)\cdots(L+j-1)}{j!}}x^j$ for $L>0$; \item elliptic polynomials (or binomial polynomials) in which $p_j(x)=\sqrt{\binom{n}{j}} x^j$; \item Weyl polynomials (or flat polynomials) in which $p_j(x)=\frac{1}{\sqrt{j!}}x^j$; \item orthogonal polynomials in which $p_j(x)$ form a system of orthonormal polynomials with respect to a fixed compactly supported measure; and \item trigonometric polynomials in which $p_j(x)$ are trigonometric polynomials. \end{enumerate}
+Various choices for the polynomials $p_j(x)$ give rise to distinct classes of random polynomials.
+Notable classes, of significant interest in probability theory and subjects of research attention in mathematical physics, include \begin{enumerate} \item Kac polynomials (i.e., $p_j(x)=x^j$); and more generally, hyperbolic polynomials (i.e., $p_j(x)= \sqrt{\frac{L(L+1)\cdots(L+j-1)}{j!}}x^j$ for $L>0$); \item elliptic polynomials or binomial polynomials (i.e., $p_j(x)=\sqrt{\binom{n}{j}} x^j$); \item Weyl polynomials or flat polynomials (i.e., $p_j(x)=\frac{1}{\sqrt{j!}}x^j$); \item orthogonal polynomials (i.e., $p_j(x)$ form a system of orthonormal polynomials with respect to a fixed compactly supported measure); and \item trigonometric polynomials (i.e., $p_j(x)$ are trigonometric polynomials). \end{enumerate}

 Let $N_n(a,b)$ denote the number of real zeros of $P_n(x)$ inside $(a,b)$.
 Then, $N_n(a,b)$ is a random variable taking values in $\{0,1,...,n\}$.
 A key problem in the theory of random polynomials is understanding the behavior of this random variable, with $n$ tending to infinity.
-During the past 90 years, most studies have been concerned with the estimation of $N_n(a,b)$, the expectation $\E[N_n(a,b)]$, the variance $\Var[N_n(a,b)]$, and the distribution of $N_n(a,b)$ in the large $n$ limit.
+During the past 90 years, most studies have been concerned with the estimation of $N_n(a,b)$, the expectation $\mathbb E[N_n(a,b)]$, the variance $\Var[N_n(a,b)]$, and the distribution of $N_n(a,b)$ in the large $n$ limit.
 These problems also naturally arise in different branches of physics because random polynomials serve as a basic model for eigenfunctions of chaotic quantum systems (see, for example, Bogomolny, Bohias, and Leb{\oe}uf \cites{BBL, BBL1}).